- Code ARTV1034

 This course provides a common foundation for students undertaking the Bachelor of Visual Arts program by orienting students on how to navigate their program of study, the School of Art & Design, and institutional and external learning resources .
 Workplace Health and Safety (WHS) instruction is an integral part of this course.

 Upon successful completion, students will have the knowledge and skills to:

-- Experiment with materials to take aesthetic and conceptual risks
+- experiment with materials to take aesthetic and conceptual risks; and

 This course will include an in-person "first year experience" project as an intensive 4-day (6 hours/day) module.
 This will comprise 24 of the 48 class contact hours required for this course, and the schedule will be published in the ANU timetable, the Class Summary and on Wattle.